Anti-Aliasing.com

 By Michel A Rohner

-Images produced with single point sampling can achieve the fastest frame rate.
-Aliasing can be minimized when using 4 sample points (MSAA4) followed by averaging.
-In this case, the frame rate is reduced by a factor of 4.
-In order to prevent this degradation, several methods rely on single point sampling followed by image postprocessing.
-Several methods use this approach, with mixed results.
-Among these, there are: Fast Approximate Anti-Aliasing (FXAA), Temporal Anti-Aliasing (TAA) and Morphological anti-aliasing (MLAA).
+In order to improve the frame rate, several methods rely on single point sampling followed by image post-processing, with mixed results.
+Among these are: Fast Approximate Anti-Aliasing (FXAA), Temporal Anti-Aliasing (TAA) and Morphological anti-aliasing (MLAA).

 CGI consists of computer applications for creating images in art, printed media, video games, simulators and computer animation.
 These images consist of 2 dimensional arrays of pixels (picture elements) of size 1920x 1080 pixels for example.
-Refer to figure 1.
+Refer to Figure 1.
+During image computation, images are temporarily stored in face buffers consisting of Color-buffers and Z-buffers.

 Face popping is a temporal artifact.
-It shows with objects going in-and-out of scenes when some dimensions of displayed polygon faces are smaller than the pixel size.
+It consists of objects going in-and-out of scenes when some dimensions of displayed polygon faces are smaller than the pixel size.

 In Figure 4 there are examples of face popping.
 These tiny faces are displayed only when the pixel sample point is inside of the faces.
-In a moving scene, this results into faces popping in-and-out of the scene.
+In moving scenes, this results in face popping in-and-out of scenes.

 In 3D space, objects are made of many triangular faces.
 When these triangles are projected onto a 2D image, points in 3D space with coordinate V=(x, y, z) end up with 2D image coordinates V=i(xi, yi), where: